 To restore the rustic, authentic look, it is always advised to strip back and remove paint and other old finishes from wood beams, where possible.
 This gives you a blank canvas to work with and the best possible result with a plethora of options at your disposal.
-Products such as Paint Panther or Nitromors are fast-acting, traditional paint strippers which will make light work of most coatings.
+Products such as Paint Panther or an alternative paint stripper or remover will make light work of most coatings.
 A test area to confirm suitability is a must.
 If you’re in need of something stronger, PeelAway paint and varnish remover is your next best bet.
 We recommend doing a test with the Peel away sample pack to determine variables such as application thickness and working time is recommended.
 Follow up with some sanding to further prepare the area for refinishing and you’re ready for treating your old wood beams.

 Stripping Oak Beams

 It’s worth noting that using Peelaway 1 on Oak is likely to cause some discolouration of the timber so it’s advised to only use the Peelaway 7 formulation.

 Finishing Wooden Beams

 If you’re looking to create a striking, rugged look against a backdrop of painted walls or colour matching to flooring or other wood in the area, you’re going to need to apply a product with a splash of colour in it.
 A great place to start is a wood stain.
 Manns Classic Oak Wood Stain is a water-based wood stain, the perfect treatment for Oak beams.
 Liberon Palette Wood Dye is a water-based, acrylic wood dye, which gives a more saturated colour for the wood, whilst still showing the beauty of the wood grain.
 These products should then be sealed with an appropriate wood varnish or wood oil.
 For minimal colour changes, once the top coat is applied, we recommend using a wood wax.